tnebooks/12th-physics/content.en/docs/atomic-and-nuclear-physics/_index.md

 ## Radius of the orbit of the electron and velocity of the electron

-Consider an atom which contains the nucleus at rest and an electron revolving around the nucleus in a circular orbit of radius $r_{n}$ as shown in Figure 9.17.
+Consider an atom which contains the nucleus at rest and an electron revolving around the nucleus in a circular orbit of radius \(r_n\) as shown in Figure 9.17.
 Nucleus is made up of protons and neutrons.
 Since proton is positively charged and neutron is electrically neutral, the charge of a nucleus is entirely due to the charge of protons.

 ![](9.17.png)

-Let $Z$ be the atomic number of the atom, then $+Ze$ is the charge of the nucleus.
-Let $- e$ be the charge of the electron.
+Let *Z* be the atomic number of the atom, then *+Ze* is the charge of the nucleus.
+Let *- e* be the charge of the electron.
 From Coulomb's law, the force of attraction between the nucleus and the electron is

 $$\vec{F}_{\mathrm{coulomb}} = \frac{1}{4\pi\epsilon_0}\frac{(+Ze)(-e)}{r_n^2}\hat{r}$$ $$\displaystyle = -\frac{1}{4\pi\epsilon_0}\frac{Ze^2}{r_n^2}\hat{r}$$